fivequarters/fusebit.io/src/_blog/_posts/node-js-18-release.md

 posts_related: ['node-18-prefix-only-modules','run-every-nodejs-version-in-lambda',’undici-mocking’]
 ---

-Node.js 18 is here and we are super excited to see it live on April 19th, 2022!
+Node.js 18 is here and we are super excited to see it released on April 19th, 2022!
 Read through for a recap of the new features available in this latest release.

 ## Node.js 18 Features Overview